跳到主要内容

 Overview

 ClickHouse is an open-source column-oriented database management system.
-It's excellent performance in real-time data processing significantly enhances data analysis and business insights.
-Moving data from Oracle to ClickHouse can multiply the data power in decision making that would not be possible with Oracle alone.
+Its performance in real-time data processing can significantly enhance analytics and business insights.
+Moving data from Oracle to ClickHouse can unlock fast OLAP queries without changing your existing OLTP system.

 • Add _sign and _version fields in ReplacingMergeTree table.